imranhirey/v2.skillhoblandingpage/content/blogs/nurturing-tech-passion.md

 ## Conclusion
 Nurturing your child's passion for technology requires finding the right balance between support and boundaries.
 By embracing their interests, setting healthy guidelines, promoting holistic development, and fostering a positive relationship with technology, you can empower them on their tech journey while ensuring their overall growth and well-being.
 Together, let's help our children navigate the digital world and make the most of its vast opportunities.

-- Imran Nur Hirey - Sofwtare Engineer / Somalia
+- Imran Nur Hirey - Founder and CEO of Skillhob